 As a graduate student, I had studied International Development Management at the London School of Economics and Political Science (LSE) but had the nagging fear that after all those books I knew nothing at all about the true reality of developing countries.
 I arrived to Nicaragua in 2003 as a hopeful United States Peace Corps Volunteer in the field of agriculture intent on gaining real, on the ground training in a rural, corns and beans community in the north.

-In those days, I headed to the community well for daily water and local news and sent messages to other volunteers with drivers on chicken buses.
-Early morning plans for the future were made over smokey coffee that had been toasted over a kitchen fire, while observant children peeked around doorways before eventually crawling into our laps.
+In those days, I headed to the nearest well for daily water and local news and sent messages to other volunteers with drivers on chicken buses.
+Early morning plans for the future were made with smokey coffee toasted over a kitchen fire, while observant children peeked around doorways before eventually crawling into our laps.
 At my site, we tried to be stoic about the persistent drought and worked on improving plant soil, tilapia projects and even baking sweets for extra household income.